 Grants and donations are particularly important for the poor of the developing world, but far more social investment is needed.
 Grants (including private giving and foreign aid) available in the developing world amounts to approximately USD 85 billion a year, out of a global expenditure of about USD 500 billion annually.
-The United States alone generates approximately USD 240 billion plus in private giving a year, of which only some USD 12-17 billion (5-8 percent) finds its way to the developing world.
-Leaving aside for the moment questions about the efficiency of the international aid system, an additional USD 50 billion per year is estimated to be needed to meet the UN Millennium Development Goals.
+The United States alone generates approximately USD 240 billion plus in private giving a year, of which only some USD 12-17 billion (5-8 percent) finds its way to the developing world.3 Leaving aside for the moment questions about the efficiency of the international aid system, an additional USD 50 billion per year is estimated to be needed to meet the UN Millennium Development Goals.4 that is intended to provide some public benefit.
+In general, throughout this document, the various terms used - including citizen organization, civil society organization, nonprofit organization, nongovernmental organization (NGO), social entrepreneur and public benefit organization - refer to that sub-set of private citizen-based initiatives that are dedicated to addressing social problems and providing a public benefit.
+This approach is also in line with legal definitions, which typically do not allow the distribution of profits to individuals and in other ways tethers an organization to its stated public benefit purposes.